Murray Edwards College, Cambridge: Studentships

 The college maintains a fund for graduate research, including the Stephan Körner graduate studentship for studies in philosophy, classics or law.

 The Women's Art Collection

 Murray Edwards is home to The Women's Art Collection (known until 2022 as the New Hall Art Collection), the largest collection of women's art in Europe, and the second largest in the world (the largest being the National Museum of Women in the Arts in Washington, D.C.).

 The artwork can be seen throughout College, and students are encouraged to request pieces to be brought into their bedrooms as decoration.

-The New Hall Art Collection was started in the early 1990s, when New Hall had few pieces of art and most of them were portraits of old gentleman.
-The college president wrote to 100 women artists and asked each to donate one piece of art, and more than 75% of the artists approached agreed to give a piece of work.
-Donations have continued since, and the Art Collection now contains work by many famous women artists, including:
+The New Hall Art Collection was started in the early 1990s, when New Hall had few pieces of art and most of them were portraits of old gentlemen.
+The college president asked 100 women artists to each donate one piece of art, and more than 75% of them agreed.
+Donations have continued since, and the collection now contains work by many famous women artists, including: